HOW CAN I BEST FOSTER MY SON'S RESPONSIBLE USE OF THE IPAD?

 What follows are suggestions and recommendations Fenn and other schools have found useful in establishing healthy and responsible use of technology among students.

 FENN CONSIDERS THE IPAD AN EDUCATIONAL DEVICE, NOT AN ENTERTAINMENT OR GAMING DEVICE, AND WILL COMMUNICATE THIS EXPECTATION FREQUENTLY WITH STUDENTS.
-PLEASE SUPPORT US BY REINFORCING THIS MESSAGE AT HOME AND BY AVOIDING (OR, AT LEAST, LIMITING) THE INSTALLATION OF ENTERTAINMENT APPS AND THE DOWNLOADING OF MUSIC.
+PLEASE SUPPORT US BY REINFORCING THIS MESSAGE AT HOME AND BY AVOIDING (OR, AT LEAST, LIMITING) THE USe OF ENTERTAINMENT APPS and web surfing.

 LIMIT HOW MUCH TIME YOUR SON SPENDS ON THE DEVICE AT HOME.

 Fenn teachers are purposeful with how they use educational technology to support the overarching educational goals of each class.
 We will not depart from this approach with our 1-1 iPad program.
 While Fenn teachers will make good use of iPads, the devices will remain one of the tools in their teaching repertoire; as a result, students will not use the device in every class, every day, for every assignment.
 Their use of the iPad at home should be similarly limited.
-In fact, we expect that the only daily use of the iPad will be to check briefly one’s homework assignments on FinalSite, Fenn’s new learning management system.
-Beyond this use, daily use of the iPad for homework will vary (parents will be able to easily get a sense of this use by reviewing their son’s assignments on FinalSite).
+In fact, we expect that the only daily use of the iPad will be to check briefly one’s homework assignments.
+Beyond this use, daily use of the iPad for homework will vary (parents will be able to easily get a sense of this use by reviewing their son’s assignments).

 Although these homework amounts are guidelines only, students in the middle school should expect approximately twenty to thirty minutes of homework for each course which will meet the next day.
 This equates to a maximum of two hours of homework per day and includes the time each student may have already put in to completing his homework at school.
 In the upper school, the amount ranges from thirty to forty-five minutes per course for a maximum of three hours of homework per day (our new schedule permits a maximum of four academic courses to meet on a given day).
 As it is highly unlikely that all of a boy’s homework for each course will require everyday use of the iPad to complete, you should review with your son his use of the iPad should he report needing to use the device for more than an hour every evening.